SamuelSwartzberg/flashcardifying_text_temp/nvc.md

 NVC = nonviolent communication.
 Violence in NVC is not limited to physical violence.
-NVC was developed by ⟮c1;Marshall Rosenberg⟯ Nonviolent Communication may also be callled Compassionate Communication.
+NVC was developed by ⟮c+;Marshall Rosenberg⟯ Nonviolent Communication may also be callled Compassionate Communication.
 According to Marshall, NVC is useable in any relationship, from personal to world diplomacy.